Cadene/torchnet-m2caiworkflow/README.md

 First we have to unzip `train_workflow_challenge_m2cai2016.zip` and `test_workflow_challenge_m2cai2016.zip` in `data/raw`.

-Then, in `data/interim`, you extract images from videos and create several files that you will be using for training CNNs and HMMs.
+Then, in `data/interim`, we extract images from videos and create several files that we will be using for training CNNs and HMMs.

 ```
-$ ./src/main/data/01_extract_images.sh data/raw
+$ ./src/main/data/01_extract_images.sh --pathraw data/raw --pathinterim data/interim
-$ python 02_create_datasets.py
+$ python src/main/data/02_create_datasets.py
-$ python 03_create_testset.py
+$ python src/main/data/03_create_testset.py
 ```

 ### 2. Training a Convolutional Neural Network (CNN)